mbachm/CarND-Path-Planning-Project/README.md

 1. Main: Needed main class, provided by Udacity.
 Handles communication with simulator.
 2. SimplePredictionVehicle: Simple model of a vehicle.
 Can predict future s position and the path, the current lane, the state of the vehicle (see below).
 3. Vehicle: Class where the path planning takes place.
 4. Utils: Serveral helper methods, which didn't fit into other classes.
+Most of the provided helper functions (e.g. getFrenet) are here.

 ## Reflection on how to generate paths
 ---